James4Ever0/notes/collect info of hack tools.md

 these two are for pentesting, using `apt` as package manager. but parrot does not provide tool introductions.

-using `apt` one can retrieve package infos with simple command. find main metapackages like `parrot-tools-full` (parrot) and `` (kali) first, then retrieve dependency trees.
+using `apt` one can retrieve package infos with simple command. find main metapackages like `parrot-tools-full` (parrot) and `kali-linux-everything` (kali) first, then retrieve dependency trees.

 parrotos has [index.db](https://mirrors.tuna.tsinghua.edu.cn/parrot/index.db) which you can retrieve info from there.